kjthebard/KeetHealthRepo/README.md

 ## Database Init
 Next, we need to create a database that we can use to load the data to!
-In my solution I created a database called "dev_keet" This is **very important** that the database be named the same.
+In my solution I created a database called "dev_keet" in Postgres.
+This is **very important** that the database be named the same.
 Otherwise the solution will not work!
+Feel free to create the database either through a GUI or through a CREATE DATABASE statement inside the postgres sql inside the docker container.
+If you need to create it manually through the container, you will need to get the container id from the docker ps command and then run a docker exec -it <container id> bash.
+Then, running a psql -U postgres command will get you into the postgres terminal.
+From there, you can run a CREATE DATABASE dev_keet to create the database where the data will appear.

 ## Python main runner
 Once you have created the database you can initialize the solution by running the main.py function.
 This script utilized